Hackerjedi666/CybersecNotes/oscp/README.md

 * `nslookup` does a reverse lookup on a domain
 * `hosts` command will tell you about the different types of web servers and their ip addresses.

+## Security Headers

+[securityheaders.com](SecurityHeaders) website shows if the server admin or the developers of the companies are familiar with the concept of server hardening or not.

 # Active Recon

 ## Dns Enumeration
+Dns is just a database responsible for routing ip address to domain names.

 * ```bash
 host $(website)